Fanzzzd/nextjs-jspdf-autotable/README.md

 };
 ```

-## 🧠 Advanced Usage
+## 🧠 Complete Workflow Example

-### Combining Generation and Viewing

-Create a complete PDF workflow where users can generate and then immediately view PDFs:
+Create a complete PDF workflow where users can generate and then immediately view PDFs with all features enabled:

 ```tsx
 import { useState } from 'react';